-- program and an appropriate transcript is transmitted in support of the request. - 5.
-A formal statement of personal goals for the program not to exceed one typed page. - 6.
+- Current RN licensure in the state of Georgia. - 4.
+A minimum combined total score of 800 in the verbal and quantitative categories and a minimum 3.5 in the analytical writing category on the General Test of the Graduate Record Examination.
+Applicants may make a formal written request to waive this requirement only when the applicant has completed another graduate degree program and an appropriate transcript is transmitted in support of the request. - A formal statement of personal goals for the program not to exceed one typed page. - 6.
 An undergraduate physical assessment course. - 7.
 An undergraduate research course. - 8.
-An undergraduate statistics course.
+An undergraduate statistics course. - 9.
+A personal interview with program faculty.